erikfransen1/bit11_traineeship/README.md

 ### vcfR
 vcfR (version 1.15.0) is an R package to handle vcf files in R. We applied vcfR to the VCF files annotated with ANNOVAR, and the code is shown in the githyub repository in folder practiceVCF The document practiceVCF/practiceAnnotVCF_sample.R shows application of vcfR onto the sample.vcf file (supplied by external supervisors).<br>
 On two occasions, we received error messages.
 The first time was due to the presence of the field "GERP++" in one of the INFO fields.
 The "++" is a regular expression causing an error in the INFO2df() function.
 This was fixed using the code in document practiceVCF/troubleshootingRegex.r.<br>
-Some more advanced exploration of a vcf file, involving more use of tidyverse functions, was carried out in the script practiceVCF/practiceAnnotVCF_tidyverseSet6.R.
+Some more advanced exploration of a vcf file, involving more use of tidyverse functions, was carried out in the script practiceVCF/practiceAnnotVCF_tidyverseSet6.R.<br>
+Using vcfR, we developed a custom-made R function for quality checking a VCF, including:
+- searching for missing values,
+- plotting missing values per sample and per variant,
+- searching extreme values per sample
+- set extreme values to missing
+- report the changes with regard to the original input VCF<br>
+This code is supplied in : practiceVCF/QC.R